University of Puerto Rico, Río Piedras Campus: Housing

 There is also a Guest House within the Student Center, with rooms at affordable rates for visitors to the university, faculty, or students.

 10% of first-year and 4% of all undergraduates live in college housing.
 No married student housing is available.
 Also, private housing is available in surrounding areas of the university.

 Organization

-The Rio Piedras Campus is a collegiate university.
+The Río Piedras Campus is a collegiate university.
 The Chancellor of the Campus is the top academic and administrative officer and presides over its two deliberative bodies: the Administrative Board and the Academic Senate.

 Administrative Board

 The Administrative Board, composed of the deans, two senators representing the faculty, and one student senator, advises the Chancellor in matters pertaining to the university program.
 The Board makes recommendations on leaves and faculty aid applications, and grants promotions and tenures.

 Academic Senate

 The Academic Senate, in turn, is the official academic forum.
 It is composed of the deans, the director of the library system, elected faculty representatives from all the colleges and schools, student senators, and representatives from the staff of academic advisors.
 Its members participate on the institutional processes, establishing academic rules and collaborating with other organisms of the University of Puerto Rico system.